 Typically, anxiety disorders are characterized by both emotional and physical sensations such as palpitations of the heart, feelings of tension, apprehension, or even fear.

-Generally, there are five kinds of anxiety disorders:
+Generally, there are following kinds of anxiety disorders:

 - Generalized Anxiety Disorder